benderje26/QuizzingApp341/README.md

 Zafeer: I have worked on the search screen that the user is navigated to from home screen, the search screen would show the quizzes available in the database and also the user should be able to search up any quiz title and find one to study.

 Peter S: I worked mainly on the favorites tab this sprint.
-User can add a favorite through a button on the search screen.
+User can add/remove a favorite through a button on the search screen.
+Pink heart means it is a favorite, and black heart means it is not a favorite.
 Once the user navigates to the search screen they can study the quiz from the screen, or remove the favorite.
 Both adding and deleting are fully functional and refresh the data so user always sees the current data.
 Study doesn't currently work as due to the refactoring done during this sprint acivating a quiz is being redone and is incomplete as of now.

 Jeremiah: I worked on a few things, but the main one was updating the database.
 I used the notes that mainly Pachia made to make the tables and the RLS policies.
 I also fixed some log-in and log-out bugs, although there may still be some that I haven't seen yet.
 Pachia and I made the guest log in button.
 I also just fixed some bugs that had to do with Supabase and async functions.